InfinityIntegral/SingScript.sg/README.md

 All characters in the font are handwritten and copied online by me using the template found in the writingtemplates folder.

+The kerningscripts folder contains scripts to automatically apply kerning to a font.
+There is also a usageinstructions.txt document in that folder which explains how to use the scripts.

 ## planned for SingScript v1
 - [x] ASCII
 - [x] Latin supplementary